Here are some of the tell-tale signs that your computer may exhibit if it's infected by a virus:

-- Changes in the file date or time stamp
+- Changes in the file last modified date or timestamp

 - Longer program load times

 - Bad sectors on your hard drive or SSD